Mosquitoes thrive in warm temperatures, making them a common summer nuisance for New Yorkers.

 On the other hand, you want to be sure that whatever you’re using to kill mosquitoes won’t be harmful to your family, pets, plants, and any beneficial insects or wildlife.

-Professional Mosquito Control Services
+Professional Mosquito Control Services in NYC

 If you plan to spend time in your yard, rooftop, or other outdoor space this summer, MMPC can help you keep those pesky mosquitoes away.